 Enhance the flavor of the water by adding fresh fruit and mixing or muddling it with the water.
 It's a fun way to get kids involved and wanting to drink more.
 We suggest the following fruit combos:

 Summer Appetite Advice

 While all children have variations in their growth and appetites, the hot summer sun can disrupt an already finicky eater even more.

 Allow your kids plenty of time to “cool down” before eating.
 Thirty minutes prior to meals, encourage them to read a book or play quietly indoors where it is cool.
 Also, make sure you have plenty of enticing “cool” foods on hand such as fresh fruit, vegetable sticks with ranch dip, sandwiches, yogurt, smoothies, and frozen juice pops.

 Nutrients lost in sweat include sodium, potassium, and small amounts of magnesium.

 Eating regular meals and snacks is the key to replacing these nutrients.
-Whole grains, nuts, beans, and green vegetables provide magnesium, while Fruits and vegetables are rich sources of potassium.
+Whole grains, nuts, beans, and green vegetables provide magnesium, while fruits, vegetables, milk and yogurt are rich sources of potassium.